LewisDavies/upstream-prod/README.md

 ```

 ## Compatibility
-`upstream_prod` has been designed and tested on Snowflake only.
+`upstream-prod` has been designed and tested on Snowflake only.
 It _should_ work with other officially supported adapted but I can't be sure.
 If it doesn't, PRs are welcome!